 The Visakhapatnam railway station is the cleanest, followed by Secunderabad, among the 75 busiest stations in the country.

-According to a survey, the report of which was released by railway minister Suresh Prabhu on Wednesday, the Jammu railway station occupied the third spot, while the New Delhi station was ranked at 39 among the busiest stations.
+As per a survey, the report of which was released by Railway Minister Suresh Prabhu here, the Jammu railway station occupied the third spot, while the New Delhi station was ranked at 39 among the busiest stations.

 The survey was carried out by the Quality Council of India.